 It’s Speedy Tuesday!
-This week we have this wonderful Omega Speedmaster 105.003 from Georg from Germany.
+This week we have this wonderful Omega Speedmaster 105.003 from Georg from Germany and it just returned from the watch spa.
 He bought all of his watches between 1984 and 1987, merely because he liked the look of them.
 As this was definitely a period where mechanical watches were out-of-fashion, he was able to pick them up for unbelievable prices.
 At least for today’s standards.
 When mechanical watches tended to became a bit more main stream, when the first watch magazines popped up as well, he stopped buying them.
 It wasn’t until recently that he started checking details on his purchases from 20 years ago.

 Georg had it overhauled, cleaned and some movement parts have been replaced to get it back into perfect condition.
 As you can see, it has the original bezel with the dot over the 90 (see here for details on the different Speedmaster bezels).
 Also, the original dial appears to be in great condition with a slight discolouration of the indexes.